-Chronic migraines can heavily affect how much sleep you get at night, and recurring migraines can be annoying and damaging to your mental and physical health.
-Migraines are recurring headaches, that can result in incredible pain and disruption to everyday life.
-Sleep is essential to the body and brain health and migraines can be disruptive to your sleep schedule.
-There are various chronic migraine tips you can do to improve your sleep and manage migraines.
+Chronic migraines can heavily affect how much sleep you get at night.
+Recurring migraines can annoy and damage your mental and physical health.
+Migraines function as recurring headaches that result in incredible pain and disruption to everyday life.
+They also affect sleep schedules, something crucial to the body and brain health.
+Here are various chronic migraine tips you can follow to improve your sleep and manage migraines.

 Look for the signs

-Oftentimes migraines can be triggered at different times of the day, at least half of migraines are likely to occur between 4 am and 9 am.
-There are multiple phases of a migraine that include the prodrome, the preheadache stage.
-This may be when symptoms begin to appear, like changes in vision, mood, excessive yawning, sensitivity to light and sounds, and other symptoms.
-Paying attention to triggers, and writing down when you have a migraine, at what times, and what preceded it, is important to understand the pattern of your migraines and how to possibly stop them.
+Oftentimes, migraines have triggers throughout different times of the day.
+At least half of migraines occur between 4 am and 9 am.
+One of the phases of migraines includes the prodrome, the preheadache stage.
+This happens when symptoms begin to appear, like changes in vision, mood, excessive yawning, sensitivity to light and sounds, and other symptoms.
+Paying attention to triggers, what preceded them, and the timing of it can help in understanding the pattern of your migraines and how to possibly stop them.

 Change up your pillow

-Believe it or not but the pillow you use can also affect your sleep schedule.
-A comfortable pillow can be the deciding factor for whether you get any sleep with a migraine.
+Believe it or not, the pillow you use affects your sleep schedule.
+A comfortable pillow serves as a deciding factor for whether you get any sleep with a migraine.
 A pillow that is supportive and comfortable can help with migraine pain and support the back and neck.
 There are multiple pillows that are recommended; however, it is important to find your perfect fit considering that all migraines are different for the individual.
 Mainly, there are eleven different pillows that can help sleep with a migraine.

 Set a Bedtime schedule